zedx/installer/README.md

 * ZipArchive PHP Library
 * GD PHP Library

+> Your server must allow Outgoing connections on port 80 and 443 via PHP

 As of PHP 5.5, some OS distributions may require you to manually install the PHP JSON extension.
 When using Ubuntu, this can be done via ``apt-get install php5-json``.